Peckfarde History, Family Crest & Coats of Arms

 Early Origins of the Peckfarde family

 This web page shows only a small excerpt of our Peckfarde research.
-Another 64 words (5 lines of text) are included under the topic Early Peckfarde History in all our PDF Extended History products and printed products wherever possible.
+Another 99 words (7 lines of text) covering the years 1591, 1599, 1649 and 1695 are included under the topic Early Peckfarde History in all our PDF Extended History products and printed products wherever possible.

 Peckfarde Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Peckfarde has been recorded under many different variations, including Pickford, Pitchford, Picford, Pichford, Pitford and others.